 SHEARING board from the ‘THIRTIES

-This tableau recreates a shearing board from the 1930s.
-It uses shearing gang models made by Nigel Ogle from the Tawhiti Museum, Hawera.
+This tableau recreates a shearing board from the 1930s, using shearing gang models made by Nigel Ogle from the Tawhiti Museum, Hawera.
 This board is in the Glendonald Shed section of the complex.
 It had only four machine shearing stands when it was retired but when originally built in 1902, it had eight stands for blade shearers.
 It was constructed with local native timbers: rimu, matai and totara.

 Joinery throughout the museum uses native timbers salvaged from Wairarapa farms.